 Regulatory Agency Interactions/Meetings

-Ensuring a successful regulatory agency interaction requires expertise - our regulatory experts will help.
+Executing a flawless regulatory agency interaction requires deep expertise – our global regulatory experts will help.

-When developing a drug, biologic, medical device, IVD or combination product for approval - early and successful interactions (meetings and written exchanges) with the appropriate regulatory authority or authorities can reduce both development costs and time to approval.
+When developing a drug, biologic, medical device, IVD, or combination product for approval – early and successful interactions (meetings and written exchanges) with the appropriate regulatory authorities can reduce both costs and time to approval.
 Developing a strong relationship is crucial to ensuring that the governing Health Authority is well-informed and supports your planned development path.

-Regardless of which regulatory agency or authority you need to meet with, and what type of meeting you need supported, our regulatory experts can help:
+Regulatory authority meetings can help sponsors to (1) accelerate development and reduce costs, (2) clarify guidance and address unusual scenarios, and (3) minimize regulatory risk.
+Regardless of which regulatory agency or authority you need to meet with, and what type of meeting you need support for, our regulatory experts can help:

 - Request Meeting: Request meeting and prepare briefing package